Ayesha-Feroz/OpenMS-docs/docs/openms-applications-and-tools/topp-tools/introduction-to-topp.md

 A featureXML file is an XML based file which contains one feature map.

-FeatureXML files can be created from mzML files using OpenMS’s feature detection algorithms.
+FeatureXML files can be created from mzML files using OpenMS feature detection algorithms.

 ## Consensus feature, consensus maps, consensusXML files